gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 `cpal` library.
 A nice unintended consequence was that when I couldn't find a high-quality OCaml library to load `.wav` files I could just use a Rust library instead.
-It's no secret that there are far more people writing Rust libraries than OCaml libraries but since OCaml/Rust interop is so easy we can just fill in any gaps in our library ecosystem with Rust libraries until our own libraries are up to scratch.
+It's no secret that there are far more people writing Rust libraries than OCaml libraries but since OCaml/Rust interop works so well we can just fill in any gaps in our library ecosystem with Rust libraries until our own libraries are up to scratch.